Center for Design | Twitter

 Design and evaluate interventions on Twitter that foster critical reflection through visual cues and community-based reporting.
 The project aimed to understand the impact of visual elements on users’ news consumption and the prevention of engagement with fake news.

-Social media’s role in information dissemination has grown exponentially, often leading to the rapid spread of misinformation.
+Social media’s role in rapid spread of misinformation has grown exponentially.
 This project aimed to investigate how interface design influences misinformation spread by affecting users’ consumption behavior.

-By reviewing existing studies, I analyzed the role of various visual attributes—size, symbols, colors, etc.—and their impact on user behavior, concluding with design implications and recommendations for the social media’s interface interventions.
+I analyzed the role of various visual attributes (size, symbols, colors, etc.) and their impact on user behavior, concluding with design implications and recommendations for the social media’s interface interventions.

-The literature review references spanned academic studies on social media behavior, misinformation impact, cognitive reflection, public trust, algorithm monitoring, design influence.
-Key themes included user interaction psychology, content labeling, and verification practices.
+The literature review references spanned academic studies on human behavior, misinformation impact, cognitive reflection, public trust, algorithm monitoring, design influence, interaction psychology, and content verification practices.

 Ideation